 How does Agorapulse’s pricing work?

-Agorapulse offers a free plan and three paid plans.
-These plans are: Free ($0 per month), Pro ($99 per month), Premium ($249 per month) and Enterprise (which you have to contact their sales team for to get custom pricing).
+Agorapulse offers a free plan and four paid plans.
+These plans are: Free ($0 per month), Standard ($49 per month), Professional ($79 per month), Advanced ($199 per month) and Custom (which you have to contact their sales team for to get custom pricing).
 If you prefer to be billed annually, you can get up to a 20% off the price.
 They also offer an additional non-profit discount of 25% off the monthly plan price or an additional 15% off the annual plan price.
-You can also buy extra profiles for a monthly cost on the Premium and Enterprise plans for $12/ea/mo.
-Starting at $4 per month, this charge depends on your plan.
-If you need extra users, you can also have that option on their Premium and Enterprise plans at $30 per month.
+You can also buy extra profiles for a monthly cost on all the plans, except Custom plan, for $15/ea/mo.

 What are some of the cons of using Agorapulse?